Xunnamius/uchicago-cs154-bombserver-watcher/README.md

   *  *verbose*: should we pour our soul into stdout?
 Defaults to true.
   *  *targets*: an array of hostname + port combos (i.e. "bomb.cs:12345") that will be pinged to check for upness.
 Set to empty array to disable.
   *  *scoreboard*: the complete url (+ protocol) of the scoreboard.
+  *  *bePatient*: instead of sending an email immediately, wait 0.5 * `checkFrequency` and try again.
+If it fails a second time, *then* panic and send an email!

 That's about it.
 Runs on windows, mac, or linux, as long as you keep the console window open and are connected to the university network/VPN.